-Data security and privacy management includes the policies, processes and procedures that are in place to ensure the proper handling of data and that it is kept safe and secure across all stages of the data lifecycle.
-Data security and privacy measures are implemented to protect agencies critical, personal or otherwise sensitive data from unauthorised access, use, modification and theft, and ensure data can move securely through the organisation so that the right people have the right access to the data.
+Data security and privacy management includes the policies, processes and procedures that are in place to ensure that data is kept safe and secure across all stages of the data lifecycle.
+Data security and privacy measures are implemented to protect agencies' critical, personal or otherwise sensitive data from unauthorised access and use, and ensure that data can move securely through the organisation.
 Adherence to privacy legislation, as well as customer and community privacy concerns, is paramount when considering data security and privacy management.

-Data can often contain personal, confidential or otherwise sensitive information that can have serious implications for both the populations the data is about and the organisations collecting and storing the data.
-Good data governance practices across your organisation will ensure it is protected against misuse, interreference, loss, or unauthorised access, modification or release.
+Data can often contain personal, confidential or otherwise sensitive information that can have serious implications for both the populations the data is about and the organisations storing it.
+Good data governance practices across your organisation will ensure it is protected against misuse, interference, loss, or unauthorised access, modification or release.
 Serious physical, emotional or reputational harm to individuals may occur if data becomes compromised.
-The agency may also be adversely affected in the form of financial, legal and resource implications.
-Data breaches can also result in reputational damage and loss of public trust.
+Data breaches can also result in reputational damage and loss of public trust, as well as financial and legal ramifications.

-- Compliance: data is managed in accordance with relevant privacy legislation and NSW government and agency-specific privacy and security policies, procedures and standards. - Clear roles: roles and responsibilities for authorising and overseeing safeguarding processes are clearly defined and access rights are appropriately assigned across the organisation. - Classified: the safe handling requirements of data are known because each data asset is classified according to the NSW Government Information Classification, Handling and Labelling Guidelines. - Privacy-by-design: privacy measures are built into the design and architecture of information systems, business processes and networked infrastructure.
+- Compliance: data is managed in accordance with relevant privacy legislation and NSW government and agency-specific security policies, procedures and standards. - Clear roles: roles and responsibilities for authorising and overseeing safeguarding processes are clearly defined and access rights are assigned on a need-to-know basis. - Classified: the safe handling requirements of data are known because each data asset is classified according to the NSW Government Information Classification, Labelling and Handling Guidelines. - Privacy-by-design: privacy measures are built into the design and architecture of information systems, business processes and network infrastructure. - Minimised: data creation and collection processes are designed to ensure that minimum personal information is collected.

-- Minimised: data creation and collection processes are designed to ensure that minimum personal information is collected. - Transparent: agencies are transparent and accountable about the procedures used to protect personal data, including the choices made in balancing competing interests.
+• Transparent: agencies are transparent and accountable about the procedures used to protect personal data, including the choices made in balancing competing interests.